eficode-academy/jenkins-katas/labs/credentialsandenv.md

 Couldn't it be nice if Jenkins asked before pushing to Docker hub?
 Try to see what you can implement with the [Input step](https://jenkins.io/doc/pipeline/steps/pipeline-input-step/).

-## Authenticate Jenkins to Github, the manual way
+## Extra Extra exercise: Authenticate Jenkins to Github, the manual way

 > This guide is for when you cannot use the Blue Ocean way of connecting Jenkins to GitHub through access token.
 If you are part of a training course, this is not needed unless told otherwise.